k1y0miiii/k1y0mi_-/README.md

 ## Disclaimer
 Some of my projects are intended for a Russian-speaking audience, so some projects and their documentation may be in Russian.

----

-## Greetings!
-My name is Maxim, also known as k1y0mi 👋

-### 👨‍💻 About Me
-I am a university student passionate about programming in Python and exploring all the capabilities of the Flipper Zero device.
-My interests include studying methods for bypassing security protocols and ensuring information security.
-I am engaged in developing projects related to signal decoding, RFID cloning, infrared signal analysis, and other tasks associated with Flipper Zero.

 ### 📌 Main Areas of Activity

 - **Python Programming:** Developing various projects and scripts using Python.
 I have experience working with libraries for creating graphical interfaces, data processing, and performing network requests.
 - **Flipper Zero:** Researching and experimenting with the Flipper Zero device, exploring its capabilities.
 Creating scripts and programs to enhance its functionality, such as signal decoding, RFID cloning, and infrared signal analysis.
 - **Security:** Studying methods for bypassing security protocols and applying them in the field of information protection.
 Developing projects related to signal analysis and information security.